dibyendumajumdar/nanojit/README.md

 NanoJIT directly then please read following carefully.

 ### Insert Liveness information
-The following information is from Edwin Smith (original Nanojit architect):
+The following information is based on information provided by Edwin Smith (original Nanojit architect):

 The register allocator computes virtual register liveness as it runs, while it is scanning LIR bottom-up.
-To prevent the allocator from thinking a register is available when it is not, following actions are needed:
+To prevent the allocator from thinking a register or stack location (alloca) is available when it is not, following actions are needed:

 a) Mark function parameters as live after all code is emitted for the function.

 b) If a virtual register is being defined before the loop entry point, and used inside a loop, then it's live range must cover the whole loop. the frontend compiler must insert LIR_live at the loop jumps (back edges) to extend the live range.
+If the virtual registers are not marked as live then the register allocator may incorrectly reuse the register.

+c) Same must be done for any stack variables created using alloca.
+If the stack variables are not correctly marked then the register allocator may use a stack slot for spilling a register thus overwriting the value on the stack.

-Example: Suppose you have a jump to block B. LIR_live for B's live-in registers, just before the jump, should be added (only needed for backwards jumps though).
-Note that if the jump is in B1 and the target is B2, you need LIR_live for B2's live-in registers.
+Example: Suppose you have a jump to block B. LIR_live for B's live-in registers and allocas, just before the jump, should be added (only needed for backwards jumps though).
+Note that if the jump is in B1 and the target is B2, you need LIR_live for B2's live-in registers and allocas.

 ### Jumps and Labels
 The instruction set requires setting labels as jump targets.
 There is no concept of basic blocks as in LLVM, but a basic block can be simulated by having a sequence of code with a label at the beginning and a jump at the end.